Text Options:

 January 2023:

-• Barring unforeseen issues, the network is expected to be launched in the first quarter of 2023.
+• Barring unforeseen issues, the project team indicated the network could be launched in the first quarter of 2023.

 October 2022:

-• The area of the project has now been defined as follows: Between 19th Street West and 21st Street West.
+• The area of the project was defined as follows: Between 19th Street West and 21st Street West.
 And between Witney Avenue South and Avenue U South.

-• Equipment installation and technical preparations are well underway.
+• Equipment installation was initiated and and technical preparations undertaken.

 February 2022:

-• The Administration issued a Request for Proposal (RFP) on February 8, 2022, for a vendor to supply products to deliver wireless Internet access points throughout the proposed area.
+• The City issued a Request for Proposals (RFP) on February 8, 2022, seeking a vendor to supply products to deliver wireless internet access points throughout the proposed area.

-• The size of the area involved in the pilot project will be approximately three-square blocks, with details to be confirmed through the RFP process.
+• The optimal size of the area involved in the pilot project was determined to be approximately three-square blocks, with details to be confirmed through the RFP process.

-• The project will see the City deliver highspeed Internet via fibre to the Saskatoon Fire Development Centre, a City-owned building located at 116 Avenue W South to serve as the connection point (hub).
+• The stated project objective was to see the City deliver highspeed internet via fibre using a City-owned building as a connection point (hub) in order to minimize costs.

-• As the primary hub, a wireless signal will then be broadcast to the pilot area through the solution identified through the vendor’s RFP submission.
+• The preliminary project design indicated that, from the primary hub, a wireless signal would be broadcast to the pilot area through the solution identified in the successful RFP submission.

-Why is the City investing in free WiFi for Saskatoon residents and visitors?
+Why is the City investing in a free WiFi pilot?

-To address this issue, the City of Saskatoon developed a pilot project to provide fully subsidized public WiFi service to residents and visitors in a segment of Saskatoon’s core neighbourhood area.
-The pilot will help the City to gain an understanding of public WiFi benefits, public/private partnership opportunities and governance.
+To address this issue, the City of Saskatoon developed a pilot project to provide fully subsidized public WiFi service to residents and visitors in a segment of two core neighbourhoods.
+The pilot will help the City to gain an understanding of public WiFi benefits, public/private partnership opportunities, governance, and so on.

 What's involved in the pilot project?